Hirschfeld Eddy Foundation: Background

-The initiative came from the Lesbian and Gay Federation in Germany (LSVD).
-LSVD is one of three gay and lesbians organisation which was formally granted consultative status at the United Nations in 2006 and is giving organizational support for the Foundation.
+The initiative came from the Lesbian and Gay Federation in Germany (LSVD), today LSVD+ – Association Queer Diversity.
+LSVD+ is one of three queer organisations which was formally granted consultative status at the United Nations in 2006 and is giving organizational support for the Foundation.

 Aims, idea and concept

 The purpose of the foundation is "to foster respect for the human rights of lesbians, gays, bisexuals and transgender people, contribute to international human rights advocacy, provide active support to human rights defenders, promote awareness-raising and dismantle prejudices."

 The combination of the names of the "founding father of the gay rights movement in Germany" and the modern-day "human rights activist" and Martyr from Africa reflects that the struggle for the human rights of lesbians, gays, bisexuals and transgender people began in Europe but is now being waged in every continent of the world.

-Human rights for LGBT people is a global issue which concerns universal principles.
+Human rights for LGBTIQ people is a global issue which concerns universal principles.
 "The work which began in 1897 with Magnus Hirschfeld, who established the world's first homosexual rights organization, is now being carried forward by countless people on every continent – often at great personal risk.
 The Hirschfeld-Eddy Foundation also aims to raise awareness of, and counteract, this threat to human rights advocates through international publicity campaigns.
 The name of FannyAnn Eddy symbolizes this brave dangerous struggle against oppression which often puts the lives of those involved at risk."